magicmq/pyspigot-documentation/README.md

 Check out any of the [examples](examples.md) to see some examples of PySpigot scripts.

+## Updates

+When PySpigot is updated to a newer version, this update will be pushed to Spigot, as well as the official GitHub repository.

+If you're running an outdated version of PySpigot, you'll see notifications in two places as a reminder to update:

+- In the console, when the plugin loads (such as on server start).
+- In chat when you log into your server.
+This message is only displayed to players with the permission `pyspigot.admin`.

+?> It is recommended that you always use the latest version of PySpigot.
+Because the plugin is in its early stages of developmnt, newer versions likely contain key bug fixes and improvements.

 ## Links

 - PySpigot's GitHub repository can be viewed [here](https://github.com/magicmq/pyspigot).